hectorj/go-resultgen/README.md

 A `go:generate` tool to generate some kind of [result types](https://en.wikipedia.org/wiki/Result_type) (except it isn't generic nor monadic).

-It helps ensure a type cannot be in an invalid state, and is semantically more correct than a double return:
+It helps ensure a type cannot be in an invalid state, and is semantically more correct than a double return.
+I also think it is nicer to read, but that is very subjective.

 The traditional Go way:
 ```go